Conference Agenda

 1International Monetary Fund IMF, United States of America; 2International Monetary Fund IMF, United States of America; 3International Monetary Fund IMF, United States of America; 4International Monetary Fund IMF, United States of America; 5CESifo

-The Distributed Profit Tax (DPT)--a system that defers corporate taxes until profits are distributed to shareholders--has emerged as a prominent alternative to traditional CITs.
-This paper provides a comprehensive analysis of the DPT, examining its theoretical underpinnings and empirical effects across five countries that have adopted the system.
-We show the theoretical difference between the DPT, the S-based cash-flow tax and CIT, which implies that the impact of the DPT on investment and financial structure is ambiguous.
-Our empirical findings indicate that the introduction of DPTs significantly reduces tax revenue, with profit tax revenue declining by approximately 1 percent of GDP, on average.
-Additionally, DPTs lead to higher profit retentions and modest reductions in debt-to-asset ratios, while investment effects are statistically insignificant.
+The Distributed Profit Tax (DPT)—a system under which corporate taxes are deferred until profits are distributed to shareholders—has emerged as a prominent alternative to the traditional corporate income tax (CIT).
+This paper provides a comprehensive analysis of the DPT, evaluating its theoretical foundations and empirical effects in five countries.
+We delineate the theoretical distinctions between the DPT, the S-based cash-flow tax, and the CIT, noting that the DPT’s implications for investment and financial structure are theoretically ambiguous.
+Our empirical analysis indicates that the adoption of DPTs is associated with a significant decline in profit tax revenue—approximately 1 percent of GDP, on average—alongside increased profit retentions and modest reductions in debt-to-asset ratios.
+In contrast, the effects on investment are statistically insignificant.

 Das-Distributed Profit Taxes-431.pdf